Scoping Out Sunglasses

 Wear a hat to provide additional protection for not only your eyes, but also your

-These precautions are especially important for people who have lighter skin or light-colored
+These safety measures are especially important for people who have lighter skin or

-eyes, and for people who take medicines that increase the skin’s and eyes' sensitivity
+light-colored eyes, and for people who take medicines that increase the skin’s and

-to sunlight.
-These medicines include tetracycline, doxycycline, allopurinol, sulfa
+eyes' sensitivity to sunlight.
+These medicines include tetracycline, doxycycline,

 What features should you look for?